LondonJim/Query-Cookie/README.md

 Where exampleKey is any key you wish and exampleValue is any value you wish

-Currently this hold the query in a session
+It then sets this information as a cookie (cookieName)

 Then enter:

-`localhost:4000/get/?key=exampleKey`
+`localhost:4000/`

-It will then return the value of the key you set above
+It will then return the information back as a JSON

+eg. {"exampleKey":"exampleValue"}

 ## Testing

-#### Mocha/Supertest
+#### Mocha

+Basic server tests

 `npm test`